 Read Karla's letter that discusses ethnicity and the sense of belonging to a country.

-Though not every participant can win the Fall 2012 writing contest, we'd like to share some excerpts that caught our eye.
+We received many powerful essays for the Fall 2013 Writing Competition.
+Though not every participant can win the contest, we'd like to share some excerpts that caught our eye.

 Simon Okelo, author of "Growing Up in a Kenyan Slum Taught Me the Real Value of Stuff," and founder of One Vibe Africa responds to essay winners of the Fall 2013 "Simple Living" writing competition.